eTyradelli/random-facts-about-space/README.md

 ## Overview

-This is a purely frontend website that I build to better understant various aspects of JavaScript:
+This is a purely frontend website that I build to better understant various aspects of JavaScript.
+The live version of [Random Facts About Space](https://etyradelli.github.io/random-facts-about-space/) is hosted on Github Pages.

 ## Features